 Zoysia typically has slightly broader blades than Bermuda grass and does not achieve quite the deep green color of Bermuda grass.
 However, the easiest way to tell the difference is to study how the grass performs in shaded areas.
 Bermuda grows poorly in shade, turning thin and spindly.
 Zoysia will maintain a carpet of tightly knit grass even in shade.

-- Zoysia perform better when grown in shade than Bermuda grass.
+- Zoysia performs better when grown in shade than Bermuda grass.

 - The blades of Zoysia grass are broader than Bermuda blades.